Skip to content

-- For round-robin tournaments the default time is 30 minutes
+- For round-robin tournaments and FIDE-rated Swiss tournaments the default time is 30 minutes

 - The default time may be extended if the player notifies they are going to be late.

-- Cellphone and other electronic devices are allowed in the clubrooms but (a) should be on silent and (b) must not be consulted during games.
+- Cellphone and other electronic devices are allowed in the clubrooms but (a) should be on silent and (b) must not be used during games.

 - If a player’s cellphone rings they do not lose the game.